 No trail that takes you to the falls, so you’ll just have to enjoy the view from afar.
 But the view is not just of the falls.
 You get sweeping views down the Wailua River and out to the Pacific Ocean.
 On most days, you’ll see a flurry of activity below you in the river as kayakers head out to Secret Falls.

 There are a few companies that run kayak tours down the Wailua River to Secret Falls.
 They operate every day except for Sundays when the river is open to speed boats.
 But you can be bold, rent a kayak and get to the falls yourself by following these directions.

 And don’t be afraid to rent a kayak.
 Rental companies in Kapaa can strap the kayak to the roof of an economy rental car, and it’s no problem for two people to dismount and mount the boat.
 Once it’s secured to your vehicle, drive to the Wailua River on the Kuhio Highway.

-There’s a well signposted marina on the south side of the river.
-This side is usually reserved for kayak tour companies, so you’ll have to find the other boat ramp on the north side of the river.
-There’s a small parking lot and a gentle dirt slope into the water where you can dunk your kayak.
+There’s a well-signposted marina on the south side of the river.
+This site is usually reserved for kayak tour companies, so you’ll have to find the other boat ramp on the north side of the river.
+There are a small parking lot and a gentle dirt slope into the water where you can dunk your kayak.